mosco98/tailwind-react-template/README.md

-`Start your React/Tailwindcss projects with ease`
+`Start your React/Tailwindcss projects with ease 😉`